Keyboard shortcuts

 AST Data Structures

 The Abstract Syntax Tree (AST) is the core representation of magic rules in libmagic-rs.
-This chapter provides detailed documentation of the fully implemented AST data structures with comprehensive test coverage (29 unit tests) and their usage patterns.

 Overview